Deep Dose Plugin Towards Real-time Monte Carlo Dose Calculation Through a Deep Learning based Denoising Algorithm: Results

 Figure~\ref{fig:dvh} plots the DVHs corresponding to the two patient cases presented in Figures~\ref{fig:diff_profile} and~\ref{fig:isodose_line}.
 As expected, we observed two properties of the histogram with respect to the noisy dose map: 1) many regions (voxels) have a dose larger than 1.2, as indicated by the truncated dotted lines; and 2) the histograms associated with the noisy dose maps are more likely to be antidiagonal (as shown by the gray line in Figure~\ref{fig:dvh}) due to the nature of the quantum noise, which would “uniformly” spread out in all the dose bins.
 Denoising substantially improved the DVHs in the direction of the DVHs corresponding to the “clean” MC simulation.
 This improvement can be more clearly observed from the DVHs from the body (green lines) and PTV (purple lines) regions, since their DVHs are the greatest distance from the antidiagonal.
 The proposed method demonstrated slightly better results than the UNet-based denoiser.

-Figure~\ref{fig:mse_dvh_isodose} shows patient-specific quantitative comparisons in terms of MSE, DVH error, and isodose similarity.
+Figure~\ref{fig:mse_dvh_isodose} shows patient-specific quantitative comparisons in terms of MSE, DVH error, isodose similarity, and gamma passing rate.
 For better visualization, we applied a negative logarithmic transformation to the MSE values, as shown in Figure~\ref{fig:mse_dvh_isodose}(a).
-We can see that both denoisers reduce the MSE by more than two orders, but the proposed denoiser is consistently slightly better than the UNet-based denoiser.
+We can see that both denoisers reduce the MSE by more than two orders of magnitude, but the proposed denoiser is consistently slightly better than the UNet-based denoiser.
 The short extension of whiskers on the boxplots indicates that both denoisers remove the noise robustly.
 From the DVH error vs. patient index subplots in Figure~\ref{fig:mse_dvh_isodose}(b), we can observe similar phenomena to the MSE comparisons in Figure~\ref{fig:mse_dvh_isodose}(a): both denoisers substantially reduce the errors due to the contaminated quantum noise, but the proposed denoiser shows better performance than the UNet-based denoiser.
 Figure~\ref{fig:mse_dvh_isodose}(c) depicts the isodose similarity comparisons.
 With regard to this metric, the two denoisers show a smaller difference in performance than with the metrics depicted in Figures~\ref{fig:mse_dvh_isodose}(a) and~\ref{fig:mse_dvh_isodose}(b), and both denoisers exhibit obvious better performance than the 15 MC simulations for all patients.
+Figure~\ref{fig:mse_dvh_isodose}(d) demonstrates the gamma passing rate comparison.
+One can find that both denoisers show improved results, while the proposed denoiser delivers consistently higher gamma passing rate than the UNet-based denoiser in almost all the evaluated patient cases.

 To compare the two denoisers in a more clinically relevant way, we present the patient-specific D95, D98 and D99 statistical values among different dose maps in Figure~\ref{fig:d_number}.
 Because all the dose maps are normalized to the D95 values of the dose maps with respect to the $1\times{10}^9$ photons-based MC simulation, the D95 values associated with the “clean” MC simulation are 1, as shown in Figure~\ref{fig:d_number}(a).
 As indicated in Figure~\ref{fig:dvh}, the PTV histograms of the noisy dose maps are generally more likely to be antidiagonal; accordingly, the D values associated with the noisy MC simulation are lower than those associated with the “clean” MC simulation.
 From Figure~\ref{fig:d_number}, we can see that both denoisers yield substantially higher D values.
 Moreover, compared to the UNet-based denoiser, the D values from the proposed denoiser are consistently closer to those from the $1\times{10}^9$ photons-based MC simulation.
 Additionally, the proposed denoiser is also more robust than the UNet-based denoiser in terms of having more compact boxplots.